Get all the latest data for Italy

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and you should always do your own research before buying property in Italy.
+This is not financial or investment advice, because we do not know your budget, taxes, financing, residency plans or risk tolerance, so you should do your own research before buying.

 Is it smart to buy now in Italy, or should I wait as of 2026?